mhoffrog/onedev-manual/pages/concurrent-jobs.md

   ![Run Job To Process File](../images/run-job-to-process-file.png)

-1. Save the build spec and run job _Generate Files_.
-OneDev will create an instance of _Process File_ to process each generated file concurrently in multiple containers
+1. Save the build spec and run job _Generate Files_ to see it in action.
+Note that concurrency of job _Process File_ is determined by available resources of relevant job executors.